hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ----

 C++ is a great programming language, but it falters when we try to use it for cloning and generating code parts.
-Template drivers lets you create very complicate clones of a given code part (class, enums, templates, statements) with familiar syntax.
+Programmable code generators lets you create very complicate clones of a given code part (class, enums, templates, statements, etc.) with familiar syntax.
 The result is extraordinarily expressive, readable, and quick to develop.

 How?